Renata Adler: Journalism

-In 1962, Adler became a staff writer-reporter for The New Yorker.
-In 1968, despite not being involved in the film trade, she succeeded Bosley Crowther as film critic for The New York Times.
+In 1962, Adler became a staff writer for The New Yorker, working under William Shawn.
+Around the same time, she also worked briefly as a book reviewer for Harper's Bazaar under a pseudonym.
+In 1967, she traveled to Vietnam on assignment for McCall's Magazine; while traveling abroad, she also covered the Six-Day War for The New Yorker.
+Adler also reported on the Nigerian Civil War in Biafra as well as the Selma March.
+While at the New Yorker, Adler became a mentee and close friend of colleague Hannah Arendt.
+In 1968, despite not being involved in the film trade, she was hired by Arthur Gelb to succeed Bosley Crowther as film critic for The New York Times.
 Her esoteric, literary reviews were not well received by film studio distributors.
-She was not happy with the Times's deadlines and in February 1969, she was replaced by Vincent Canby.
+She was not happy with the Times's deadlines and in February 1969, she was replaced by Vincent Canby and returned to The New Yorker.

 Her film reviews were collected in her book, A Year in the Dark.
 During her time at the Times she retained her office at The New Yorker and she rejoined the staff there after leaving the Times, remaining for four decades.

 Her reporting and essays for The New Yorker on politics, war, and civil rights were reprinted in Toward a Radical Middle.
 Her introduction to that volume provided an early definition of radical centrism as a political philosophy.
 Her "Letter from the Palmer House" was included in the collection The Best Magazine Articles of the Seventies.

+In the early 1970s, Adler taught theater and film at Hunter College.
+In 1973, John Doar, whom Adler had met while covering the Selma March, approached her with an offer to write speeches for Peter Rodino, the chairman of the Nixon impeachment inquiry of the House Judiciary Committee.
+Adler accepted, and would later publish Pitch Dark (1983), which fictionalized an affair she had with Burke Marshall, a fellow committee member.